Online Rack Placement in Large-Scale Data Centers: Online Sampling Optimization and Deployment: The Rack Placement Problem

 \subsubsection{Inputs: data center architecture.}

 Data centers comprise server halls that host the main computing equipment, as well as adjacent mechanical and electrical yards that store the primary cooling systems and power generators (\Cref{subfig:space-layout}).
-This architecture creates three bottlenecks: \begin{enumerate} \item \emph{Physical space.} Each data center in partitioned into rooms, stored in set $\calM$; each room is partitioned into rows, stored in set $\calR$; each row comprises tiles which can each fit one rack of servers.
-All racks from the same demand request must be placed on the same row to be connected to the same networking devices---leading to better downstream network latency.
-All demand requests have been prepared appropriately by engineering groups, so this constraint does not induce infeasibility by itself---although large demands may need to be rejected once the data center is close to full due to a lack of available space.
+This architecture creates three bottlenecks: \begin{enumerate} \item \emph{Physical space.} Each data center in partitioned into rooms, stored in $\calM$; each room is partitioned into rows, stored in $\calR$; each row comprises tiles which can each fit one rack of servers.
+All racks from the same demand request must be placed on the same row to be connected to the same networking devices---leading to better network latency.
+All demand requests have been prepared appropriately by engineering groups, so this constraint does not induce infeasibility by itself---although large demands may need to be rejected once the data center is close to full.

 \item \emph{Power equipment.} Each room is connected to a three-level power hierarchy, shown in \Cref{subfig:power-hierarchy}.
-Let $\calP$ denote the set of power devices, partitioned into (i) upper-level Uninterruptible Power Supplies (UPS) devices that route power from electrical yards to each room (set $\calP^{UPS}$); (ii) intermediate-level Power Delivery Units (PDU) devices that route power to the data center floor (set $\calP^{PDU}$); and (iii) lower-level Power Supply Units (PSU) devices that distribute power to the tiles (set $\calP^{PSU}$).
-For a UPS device $p \in \calP^{UPS}$, we denote by $\calL_p\subset\calP$ the subset of power devices connected to it; this includes $p$ itself, all PDUs connected to $p$, and all PSUs connected to a PDU in $\calL_p$.
-This hierarchy defines a tree-based structure that encodes which PDUs are connected to each UPS and which PSUs are connected to each PDU, with capacity constraints at each node.
+Let $\calP$ denote the set of power devices, partitioned into (i) upper-level Uninterruptible Power Supplies (UPS) devices that route power from electrical yards to each room ($\calP^{UPS}$); (ii) intermediate-level Power Delivery Units (PDU) devices that route power to the data center floor ($\calP^{PDU}$); and (iii) lower-level Power Supply Units (PSU) devices that distribute power to the tiles ($\calP^{PSU}$).
+For $p \in \calP^{UPS}$, we denote by $\calL_p\subset\calP$ the subset of connected power devices, including $p$ itself, all PDUs connected to $p$, and all PSUs connected to a PDU in $\calL_p$.
+This hierarchy defines a tree-based structure that encodes power connectivity, with capacity constraints at each node.